DanielEvansLab/clusterTools/WW-CentOS6.7.md

 https://computing.llnl.gov/linux/slurm/configurator.html
 and saving the result to /etc/slurm/slurm.conf However, here is my conf file for your convenience:

 Please note you may need to adjust the Sockets and CoresPerSocket parameters based on your hardware configuration.
-Also, please note that the last two lines in the file begin with “NodeName” and “PartitionName” respectively.
-I don’t want the word wrap to make you think there should be line breaks where there shouldn’t be).
+There should be a line break between “NodeName” and “PartitionName”.

 ```
 vi /etc/slurm/slurm.conf